zrdingpersonal/zrdingpersonal.github.io/_pages/about.md

 ## More About Me

 During my time in university, I have learned multiple programming languages such as C, C++, Java, Python, and JavaScript.
 Among them, I am most fond of C++ and Python for coding.
 In my personal life, I am an outgoing person who enjoys various sports such as running, swimming, cycling, basketball, and table tennis.
-I also have a interest in board games and artistic creations, including chess, Go, and photography, which add color and richness to my life.
+I also have an interest in board games and artistic creations, including chess, Go, and photography, which add color and richness to my life.

 End
 ------

 That's briefly about me.
 "Life is a lucid dream", said my favorite singer Adam Young.
-Hope I would try me best to figure it out and make it better.
+Hope I will try my best to figure it out and make it better.
 Also, wish you good health and a wonderful day!